ragigeo/java-design-patterns/builder/README.md

 		System.out.println("This is print message from EmployeePojo class");
 	}

-	//Even though few prop is not required to create a object of this class we need to pass at least null.
-	// To void it we can use builder pattern public EmployeePojo(int id, String fName, String lName, String gender, int age, double salary) {
+	public EmployeePojo(int id, String fName, String lName, String gender, int age, double salary) {
 		super();
 		this.id = id;